 On such date the new European General Data Protection Regulation (GDPR), also known as GDPR, will come into force across the European Union, and the companies will not be able to use the data of their clients unless they can demonstrate that they have their unambiguous consent for it (among other requirements).

-In this post, we will explain exactly what the new GDPR refers to with the expression " unambiguous consent", what options exist to comply with this requirement, and how such unambiguous consent can be obtained in an easily, quickly and cost-effectively manner.
+In this post, we will explain exactly what the new GDPR refers to with the expression "unambiguous consent", what options exist to comply with this requirement, and how such unambiguous consent can be obtained in an easy, quick and cost-effective manner.

 This post is also available in Spanish.